kyocom/SCSS-for-wide-screen/README.md

-This is a proposal for accessible CSS3 using media queries for an aging society.
+This is a proposal for accessible CSS3 using media queries for the aging society.